ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 I had some experience building open language models back in my previous work, and my research on multilinguality is directly related, so I was able to share my thoughts and experiences.

 To preface: the answer to the question of "can we actually build Filipino-centric LLMs?" is definitely **YES**.
-The tools are open-source, some of the recipes are publicly available, and there's definitely a lot of talent.
+The tools are open-source, the [recipes](https://rlhfbook.com) are publicly available, and there's definitely a lot of talent.
 However, the challenges are two-fold:

 1. Building Filipino-centric LLMs **does not entail applying Silicon Valley approaches to our local contexts**.
 The capital difference is vast and the ecosystem is different.
 It's better to look into how our neighbors (geographically and economically) are doing it, such as Malaysia or Africa.